MEET THE TEAM

 Danielle has 17 years clinical experience working as a Registered Psychologist in rural Victoria and Melbourne’s East, having worked in Community Health, Medical and Private Practice settings.

-Danielle holds a Doctor of Psychology (Counselling Psychology) from La Trobe University obtained in 2017.
+Danielle holds a Doctor of Psychology (Counselling Psychology) from La Trobe University.
 Danielle conducted her PhD qualitative research into the lived experience of women living with recurrent panic attacks.
 Through this research, Danielle developed a sophisticated understanding of Panic Disorder and an ongoing passion for working with clients experiencing anxiety issues.

 Danielle also has a special interest in working with neurodivergent clients diagnosed later in life.
 Danielle lives in a neurodivergent household and understands the daily challenges that can present at both an individual and family level.
 Danielle also has a heart to support carers on their own unique journeys in supporting the wellbeing of their loved ones.